What is intention and why does it matter?

 Intention is aligned with purpose.
 If we have a clear purpose, then we give meaning to everything that follows.
 Intention is important as it directs us towards our goals.
 When intention is unconscious, or we are not aware of it, our focus will get fuzzy.
 The messages we give out to others, as well as to ourselves will become unclear.
 When this happens, there is a lack of clarity and direction.
 It could be that we have some spare time coming up.
 So, if for example, we have a weekend coming up and no plans, it’d be good to think of doing something purposeful.
 If we just have that time as ‘dead time’, we may look forward to it but, if we don’t have an intention about what to do, then we could find ourselves in this fuzzy-zone.

 Therefore, it’s important to think about our purpose i.e. what’s important to us.
 It’s crucial to align this to our values, taking time to look at what these are.
 Then you can go through an exercise of thinking:

 - what we want to pay attention to; therefore choosing what it’s useful for us to think about.

 - what our attitude towards those actions is; making sure we are as positive as possible towards those actions and to being results-driven with regards to our intentions.

 When we get better at noticing our thoughts, feelings and behaviours, we can get clearer in what we give our attention to and so therefore we can influence the three elements above (attention, action and attitude).
 I personally think ‘attention’ is the most important element of intention.
 Focusing attention on the smallest steps of our goals brings about the action needed to complete them.

-You might also like these blogs I’ve written on Ikigai, about finding your purpose:
+You might also like these blogs I’ve written: